Measuring the Consolidation of DNS and Web Hosting Providers: Methods

 \subsection{DNS Consolidation}

 We identify the organization responsible for hosting the authoritative name servers using the pipeline illustrated in Figure~\ref{fig:pipeline}.
-For each domain in the top 10,000, we query both Google and Cloudflare's public resolver, \texttt{8.8.8.8} and \texttt{1.1.1.1}, respectively.
-We query multiple resolvers to increase the likelihood of discovering all the IPs associated with a given domain.
+For each domain in the top 10,000, we query the whois server referred by the ICANN whois server for its name servers.
+For each name server, we query the most widely used public resolvers from Google and Cloudflare, \texttt{8.8.8.8} and \texttt{1.1.1.1}, respectively, both to increase the likelihood of discovering all the IPs associated with a given domain, and to simulate the results typical Internet users would receive.
 Next, we determine the AS of each IP using Team Cymru's~\cite{cymru_ip_2020} IP-to-AS database.
-We consider the organization name for each AS as a distinct organization when analyzing consolidation, so that multiple AS numbers that share the same organization are considered as a single organization if the organization names match.
+We consider the {\em organization name} for each AS as a distinct organization when analyzing consolidation, so that multiple AS numbers that share the same organization are considered as a single organization if the organization names match.

+To eliminate any biases that might result from measuring from a single geographic location, we deploy our measurement from six vantage points on Amazon Web Service (AWS), namely California (US), Virginia (US), Tokyo (Japan), Mumbai (India), Frankfurt (German), and Cape Town (Africa).
+We chose these vantage points to get a global view within the AWS availability.